When Is the Best Time

 Hotel Tips | Kanab (Recommended!) and Page

 In Kanab, close to the Visitor Center – Google Maps:

 - Best Hotels in Kanab: If you want to stay close to the Visitor Center.
-You may even walk to the lottery in the morning!
-(Recommended)

 In Page, 1 hour drive – Google Maps: